 Are you a team leader struggling with how to manage your team remotely?
+Or perhaps you are contemplating how to safely bring your team back to the office?
 How can you ensure they are all staying well, staying focused, staying connected to each other and to you?

 Creativity is both the ability to think outside the box and to implement new ideas.
 In The Creative Spark: How Imagination Made Humans Exceptional, author Agustin Fuentes says “In a nutshell, the essence of creativity is to look at the world around us, see how it is and imagine other possibilities that are not immediately present or based on our immediate personal experience.
 Creativity is seeing the possibilities and then trying to make those imaginings into material reality.”

 Research indicates people are more productive and engaged at work when they are given the chance to be creative.
 As well, creativity enhances employee well being and engagement, and engaged employees are more creative.